wilsonliaows/docs/developing-connectors.md

 Custom actions allow you to build an action on top of an existing Workato connector.
 This allows you to focus on the HTTP request and response, and the Workato connector handles the authorization flow.

 ### HTTP universal connector
-The HTTP connector allows you to work with any API that supports HTTP connectivity.
+The [HTTP connector](/developing-connectors/http.md) allows you to work with any API that supports HTTP connectivity.
 The HTTP connector works with a variety of auth models, content types, and HTTP methods.

-Read more about working with the HTTP connector [here](/developing-connectors/http.md).

 ### Connector SDK
-The connector SDK is a developer framework for developing a connector.
+The [connector SDK](/developing-connectors/sdk.md) is a developer framework for developing a connector.
 You can choose to share the connectors you build with other Workato users, or submit your code via the Developers Program to make your connector public to all Workato users.

-Read more about working with the SDK [here](/developing-connectors/sdk.md).